Buy your Hunting and Fishing license online today! We offer multi-year packages and combos for whatever you need to stay licensed.

 In 2002, the Iowa Legislature directed the DNR to perform a field study to determine airborne levels of ammonia, hydrogen sulfide, and odor near animal feeding operations.

-The department has established a health based standard for hydrogen sulfide to compare against monitoring data to determine if levels pose a risk to public health.
+The Iowa DNR has established a health based standard for hydrogen sulfide to compare against monitoring data to determine if levels pose a risk to public health.
 If levels measured at separated locations such as homes, public areas, schools, or religious buildings pose health risks, the DNR may develop plans and programs to reduce emissions at animal feeding operations.